An electronic music festival

 Featuring over ten internationally acclaimed artists and local stars from across the full spectrum of electronic music, Momentous is your chance to connect to what’s happening today in the global music scene.

-Immerse yourself in EDM, dance, live instrument sets, rave experiences, Rin Peisert’s interactive performance series Relative Intensity Noise, pop-up food and drink experiences by Rabbit Hole NWA, and more.
+Immerse yourself in EDM, dance, live instrument sets, rave experiences, Rin Peisert’s multisensory installation Relative Intensity Noise, pop-up food and drink experiences by Rabbit Hole NWA, and more.

 Don’t know what electronic music is?
 Come find out.
 And EDM experts: prepare to be amazed.
 With fantastic artists joining together with the Momentary’s state-of-the-art production tech and high-energy performance spaces, we promise you’ve never heard electronic music like this.

 See you there.

 Need more EDM in your life?
 Join us the night before for the Official Momentous Pre-Party, featuring Dombrance, François K.

 Add Official Pre-Party tickets to your cart during checkout to bundle and save!

 Join today to enjoy priority access to concerts and member-only events all year long.

 Please allow 24 hours for new memberships purchased online to process before purchasing your member-priced ticket.
 To purchase your membership and tickets together today, call our member priority line at (479) 418-5728 or by emailing Memberships@CrystalBridges-theMomentary.org.

 Acid Katz | A Hundred Drums | Balkan Bump | Ben Frost | Canabliss | Flintwick